Apply to the Pardee RAND Graduate School

 TOEFL (if applicable)

 English language test scores on the TOEFL exam are required for all international applicants whose native language is not English.
-To be valid, the test must have been taken after September 1, 2011 (within the past 2 years).
+To be valid for the 2015 application, the test must have been taken after September 1, 2013 (within the past 2 years).
 Official score reports should be sent directly from the administering testing agency (PRGS institution code 4648).
 Original score reports are required.

 International applicants are exempted from the TOEFL requirement if they hold a bachelor's or higher degree from a university located in the United States or in another country in which English is the spoken language and the medium of instruction, or if they have completed at least two years of full-time study at an English-language instruction institution.